• Art magazine

 If the explanations in the last section are too generally formulated and you still shouldn't be clear about how to deal with it, then the following tips may help you:

-- In order to appreciate the abstraction, the focus should not be on how realistic the artist painted something or someone and how many sophisticated details are, but rather on how successful a work is to create emotions and establish a deep connection to the artist.
+• In order to appreciate modern art, the focus should not be on how realistic the artist painted something or someone and how many sophisticated details are, but rather on how successful a work is to create emotions and establish a deep connection to the artist.

-- Do not appreciate the artist's imagination or value!
-If you don't like a job or you just can't do anything with it, just sine about what makes you feel like this.
+• Do not appreciate the artist's imagination or value!
+If you do not like a job or you can't do anything with it, then just squeeze what makes you feel like this.
 You may open access to a new perspective.
 And this is exactly where the secret of this kind of art is.

-- Read the wall text or explanations in accompanying art guides or brochures.
-This content can give you valuable information about the background or the artistic intention of the artist.
+• Read the wall text or explanations in accompanying art guides or brochures.
+This content can give you significant information about the background or the artistic intention of the artist.
 Tip: But first try it without any context - this ensures a more intense and freer experience.

-- Don't put yourself under pressure!
+• Don't put yourself under pressure!
 Don't worry if you do not feel something directly in every picture.
 It is not necessary for an abstract painting to obtain a contextual side, that is, they do not have to be able to feel every emotion that may convey.
-If it doesn't do anything for them, it's a good thing.
+If it doesn't do anything for them, it is also acceptable.
 Negative emotions are also possible and should be approved.

 What is abstract photography?